Can You Sell Gold Anonymously?

 You can build an entire wealth protection plan around structures completely disconnected from your name.

-How you go about doing that will be different from state to state, as the laws around such structures as different from state to state.
+How you go about doing that will be different from state to state, as the laws around such structures are different from state to state.

 Another option is to move your assets overseas.
 If you do it right, no one other than you, your accountant, your lawyer, and the Treasury Department will ever need to know.

-If you’d like to learn more about how we could help you bring a dose of privacy back to your financial dealings — whether with gold or without — feel free to book a free, no-obligation call with one of our Associates to see if a wealth protection plan is right for you.
+If you’d like to learn more about how we could help you bring a dose of privacy back to your financial dealings — whether with gold or without — feel free to book a consultation with a Nestmann Associate to discuss your case.

 We’ve helped more than 15,000 customers and clients build one since 1984.
 Perhaps we can do the same for you.